EENI Global Business School.

 21. Trade Facilitation

-3. International Convention on the Harmonization of Frontier Controls of Goods (UNECE).
+3. Convention Harmonization of Frontier Controls of Goods

 The objectives of the subject “Customs Procedures” are to:

-5. Understand the role of the World Customs Organization and the WTO;
+5. Understand the role of the WCO and the WTO

-6. Know the main regional integration processes in the world: MERCOSUR, Andean Community, Central American Integration System, ASEAN, Gulf Cooperation Council (GCC), Arab Maghreb Union, ECOWAS, WAEMU, ECCAS, CEMAC, SADC, EAC, and IGAD.
+6. Know the main regional integration processes in the world: MERCOSUR, Andean Community, Central American Integration System, ASEAN, GCC, Arab Maghreb Union, ECOWAS, WAEMU, ECCAS, CEMAC, SADC, EAC, and IGAD

 In addition, we are going to studying the importing products process into the EU.